 Residents gather outside UNMIS sector headquarters in Kadugli.
-As many as 60,000 people may have fled fighting in Sudan’s Southern Kordofan state after nearly a week of clashes between northern forces and southern-aligned groups.
+As many as 60,000 people may have fled fighting in Sudan’s Southern Kordofan state after nearly a week of clashes between northern forces and southern-aligned groups, including a lot of displaced children.
 Report by Simon Ingram, UNICEF.
 KHARTOUM, Sudan (June 20, 2011).

 Two weeks after hostilities erupted in and around Kadugli, the morning routine for the small UNICEF team still in the town has begun to take on a familiar feel.

 “The bombardment starts at about 6 a.m.,” said UNICEF water specialist Anil Vyas, speaking by phone from Kadugli, the capital of Southern Kordofan state.
 “That wakes everybody up.”